1 WEEK IN NORTHERN ITALY

 Arrivederci for another tour with VITOR, Visit Italy on the Road.

-Florence, the Cradle of Renaissance, Pisa and Lucca, Siana, the home of the Palio and San Gimignano with its towers.
-Then, Val d’Orcia and Chianti with their fairytale landscapes, and rural Cortona and Arezzo.
+From Florence, the Cradle of Renaissance, to Pisa & Siena, the home of the Palio, then San Gimignano with its towers and Val d’Orcia with its fairytale landscapes.
+Explore Tuscany, the land of beauty!

 100% CUSTOMIZABLE